 Relaxing in the ocean’s salt water can also help soothe eczema-prone skin (and reduce stress, another eczema trigger).
-When you’re done swimming, just be sure to the rinse salt water off, pat skin dry, moisturize, and apply sunscreen.
+When you’re done swimming, just be sure to rinse the salt water off, pat your skin dry, moisturize, and apply sunscreen.

 The trick is moderation.
 It’s fine to enjoy outdoor fun, but you might want to limit your skin’s exposure to direct sunlight.

-If you have severe eczema, too much sun exposure can make your condition worse.
+If you have severe eczema, too much sun exposure can worsen your condition.
 A sunburn can cause skin inflammation.
 Overheating can also lead to excess perspiration, resulting in an eczema flare.

-Taking precautions to prevent sunburn and stay cool in warm weather is especially important if you have eczema.
+Taking precautions to prevent sunburn and staying cool in warm weather is especially important if you have eczema.
 Start with these tips: